 Recent organic solar cell news and breakthroughs

 One of the drawbacks of organic cell technology has traditionally been the lower environmental tolerance of organic products – moisture, oxygen exposure, and sunlight all have a more pronounced negative effect on organics as compared to crystalline cells.
-However, a recent study by a global team of engineers surfaced a potential solution to these degradation issues.
+However, a 2019 study by a global team of engineers surfaced a potential solution to these degradation issues.
 The fix?
 Removing a certain molecule (called Phenyl-C61-butyric acid methyl ester, or PCBM) from the topmost layer of organic cells.
 The change results in reduced damage potential from oxygen and water.
 As more breakthroughs such as this are found, tested, and implemented in real products, expect organic photovoltaic technology to compete more and more with traditional crystalline technology.

 Can you get solar panels with organic cells?